Pavan-pk/DNN_projects/README.md

 mnist_Gan.ipynb -> Generative adversarial networks using RMS prop optimization trained on mnist dataset.

-y_cnn.ipynb -> Y CNN, with A-network trained with original images, B-network trained with dialiation rate of 2.
+y_cnn.ipynb -> Y CNN, with A-network trained with original images, B-network trained with dialation rate of 2.
 Mnist data set used.